Here’s some information about Nafplio that can be useful while you’re there. If you have questions, please ask us!

 When are the shops open?

-It’s impossible to give exact times, but see the official opening hours below.
+It’s impossible to give exact times, but see the official opening hours over.
 Most shops follow this plan, more or less, but there are many exceptions;

 in the Old Town shops are usually open from morning until late evening, with no siesta and seven days a week, at least during summer.
 The Super Markets are open all day, but closed Sundays.
 The nearest to the Old Town are Sklavenitis, located in the port end of Sigrou Street, and the bigger (and better) AB in the middle of Bouboulinas Street.